TylerC-Anderson/TylerC-Anderson/README.md

 ✔️ Upgraded and reinstalled OSs
 ✔️ Set up VMs of two Linux machines, Ubuntu and Kali ✔️ Set up a packet sniffer
-✔️ Coded smaller python scripts
+✔️ Coded a web crawler in python

 For Others:
 ✔️ Worked in professional settings with both Mac and PC (Personal computer and current job is Windows on Baremetal)